Early Detection Saves Lives

 Did You Know

-Prostate cancer kills more than 29,000 American men every year, making it the third leading cancer-related cause of death for men.
+Prostate cancer kills more than 34,000 American men every year, making it the second leading cancer-related cause of death for men.
 Early detection is the key to successfully treating prostate cancer and lowering the mortality rate.
 When detected early, the chance of five-year survival is nearly 100 percent.
 However, if the cancer is left unchecked and allowed to spread beyond the region of the prostate, the chance of five-year survival drops to 29 percent.

 The most common prostate cancer test is the PSA, or prostate-specific antigen test.
 This is a simple blood test that measures the presence of PSA circulating in your bloodstream.
 This test is usually the first step in any prostate cancer diagnosis.